 Serve fried flounder hot, garnished with lemon wedges and parsley sprigs, if desired.

-- If you don't have baking mix, substitute 1 cup of flour, 1/2 teaspoon of salt, and 1 teaspoon of baking powder.
+- If you don't have a pancake or biscuit baking mix, substitute 1 cup of flour, 1/2 teaspoon of salt, and 1 teaspoon of baking powder.
 Thoroughly cut in 1 1/2 tablespoons of cold butter or shortening with a pastry blender or your fingers.